5g-empower/empower-enb-agent/README.md

     Fields:

         PERIOD
-            The new hello period of the agent
+            The new hello period of the agent (in ms)

 ### Capabilities Service